PyDMD/glappo/README.md

 eigenvalues and mode manipulation/analysis), and development tools to extend the framework with custom code, e.g. new DMD variants or tailored post-processing.

-PyDMD is currently maintained by N. Demo (SISSA), M. Tezzele (Oden institute) and F.
-Andreuzzi (CERN), with an open collaboration with UW (Seattle).

 ## Project
 The aim of **GLAPPO** is to make PyDMD agnostic on the linear algebra framework.